 Well, hormones are powerful mediators and when synthetic hormones are introduced into the delicate balance of the endocrine system, various endocrine glands are impacted.

-Estrogen can increase thyroid-binding protein, making less free active thyroid hormones available to be utilized.
+Oestrogen can increase thyroid-binding protein, making less free active thyroid hormones available to be utilized.
 This results in lowered thyroid function and a slower metabolism.

 The OCP raises levels of a protein called cortisol-binding globulin, which attaches to cortisol and keeps our body from being able to utilize it.
 The bound cortisol prevents your body from using it to manage stress or prevent inflammation.
 This can lead to HPA dysregulation which is known to increase fat mass around the midline.